AidanBakerNHS/SteamAppDataVisulisation/README.md

 ![Owners vs Positive Reviews](/Assets/AvgPosReviewsPerYear.png)

 High early averages from 1998 - 2008.
-Interestingly reviews spike up and down despite rising every other Year.
+Interestingly reviews spike up and down despite rising every other Year in this period.

 There is a noticeable and sharp drop in 2008 which is stabilized in 2012.